Garnishment Case Law in Florida

 The Fourth District held that the amended statute’s plain language controls: any head of household earning wages in Florida can claim the exemption, regardless of domicile.
 The court applied the same strict-construction principle from Gigliotti, reasoning that the legislature’s decision to remove the residency language was intentional and must be given effect.

-The decision matters for asset protection planning because it means the garnishment exemption framework applies to the income, not the person’s domicile.
+The practical implication is that the garnishment exemption applies to the income, not the person’s domicile.
 A non-resident working for a Florida-based company can claim the head of household exemption against a Florida garnishment writ, provided they meet the other requirements—supporting a dependent and not having waived the exemption in writing.